GilSinaiPix/esp32_slack_doorbell/README.md

 * Webhook
 * Your Wifi SSID and KEY

-ESP32 boots up, if boot is not from deep sleep, then goes to deep sleep else if boot is from deep sleep then ring GPIO 14 is connected to Doorbell button, which wakes up ESP32 After ringing, goes deep sleep again.
+ESP32 boots up, if boot is not from deep sleep, then goes to deep sleep else if boot is from deep sleep then ring.

+GPIO 14 is connected to Doorbell button, which wakes up ESP32

+After ringing, goes deep sleep again.